About our programmes

 Our typical student profile

-The one feature that our students all have in common is that they had stopped going to mainstream school because they were frightened and felt they would be ‘picked on’ or humiliated.
+The one feature that our students all have in common is that they had stopped going to mainstream school due to Emotional Based School Avoidance (EBSA).
 In many instances, children have been out of school for weeks, months and, in some cases, years.

 Why children self-exclude from school varies.
-It might be as a result of being bullied, because they’ve suffered a trauma, a tragedy in the family or their parents’ messy divorce.
-Also, they may have missed a considerable amount of school already because of an accident or severe illness.
+It might be as a result of being bullied, because they’ve suffered a trauma, due to physical or mental ill-health, or due to ASC or other SEMH needs that were not being met.
+They may have missed a considerable amount of school before ceasing to attend completely.

 Once they stop going to school and believe it is their fault, they can develop mental health issues such as anxiety, depression, self-harm, social phobia, eating disorders, and suicidal thoughts.
 Over 50% of the children at our learner centres have seriously thought about suicide or attempted it.